wordswords/dotfiles/README.md

 My setup with custom settings for bash, zsh and vim, with some extra ~/bin helper scripts for good measure.
 Tested on Ubuntu 22.04 and the latest Lubuntu.
+I test this on my two main Linux computers, and my work Linux laptop.

 ## VIM: